 A defense contractor had a contract with the Libyan government.
 The 2011 war caused the contractor to suspend its operations and file a claim with its insurance company.
 Underwriters sought to recover some measure of compensation by liquidating the project's remaining assets.

-What began as an asset recovery effort, instead led to MSI facilitating the reengagement of the defense contractor by the Libyan government and the contract was reinstated, thus successfully resolving the claim filed with underwriters.
+What began as an asset recovery effort, instead led to Madison Springfield facilitating the reengagement of the defense contractor by the Libyan government and the contract was reinstated, thus successfully resolving the claim filed with underwriters.